Ensembl/ensembl-hive/docs/quickstart/install.rst

 ::

-            ls
             Changelog  docs  hive_config.json  modules  README.md  scripts  sql  t

 The major directories here are:

 :modules:
-    This contains all the eHive modules, which are written in Perl
+    This contains all the eHive modules, which are written in Perl.
 :scripts:
-    Has various scripts that are key to initialising, running and debugging the pipeline
+    Has various scripts that are key to initialising, running and debugging the pipeline.
 :sql:
-    Contains sql used to build a standard pipeline database
+    Contains sql used to build a standard pipeline database.

 Perl dependencies
 -----------------